dingying0401/netns-topo/README.md

 A simple script tool to deploy L2-L3 networking environment with netns, linuxbridge on a single node, for networking tests.

-Check topo and test in keepalived and haproxy, hope helpful.
+Beside example-topo, you can check topo and test in keepalived and haproxy, hope helpful.

 Known issue